Matt Wallner Preview, Player Props: Twins vs. Pirates

-The Minnesota Twins, including Matt Wallner (.263 on-base percentage in past 10 games, 78 points below season-long percentage), take on starter Andre Jackson and the Pittsburgh Pirates at Target Field, Friday at 8:10 PM ET.
+The Minnesota Twins, including Matt Wallner (.176 batting average in his past 10 games), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at Target Field, Saturday at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Tigers.
+In his previous game he had a one-hit showing (1-for-3) against the Pirates.

 Matt Wallner Game Info & Props vs. the Pirates